AriFordsham/GHCWiki/type-functions-status.md

     - Need to check the result types of the data constructors, probably in `checkValidDataCon`.
     - `tcFamInstDecl1` needs to allow family GADT instances.
   - [\#2157](https://gitlab.haskell.org//ghc/ghc/issues/2157) (solution: lhs of type instances may not contain partially applied vanilla type synonyms)
+  - Check that the restrictions on equality constraints in instance and class contexts are enforced.
+We should have tests for that in the testsuite.
+Document the exact restrictions on the Haskell wiki tutorial page.

     - Addition to user manual, see [ http://www.haskell.org/pipermail/haskell-cafe/2008-March/040989.html](http://www.haskell.org/pipermail/haskell-cafe/2008-March/040989.html) and [http://www.haskell.org/ghc/docs/latest/html/users_guide/data-type-extensions.html\#type-synonyms](http://www.haskell.org/ghc/docs/latest/html/users_guide/data-type-extensions.html#type-synonyms)
   - [\#2203](https://gitlab.haskell.org//ghc/ghc/issues/2203) (TFs in class instance heads)